fblanco90/Urban-Mobility-Data-Lakehouse/README.md

 The architecture leverages modern, lightweight data tools, with a focus on local development and scalability.
 The primary data sources are the Spanish Ministry of Transport (MITMA) and the National Statistics Institute (INE).

+## Agile Methodology

+This project follows Agile methodology for collaborative team development.
+We work in iterative sprints with clear goals, regular standups, and continuous delivery.

+### Sprint Structure
+- **Sprint Duration:** 1-2 weeks
+- **Sprint Planning:** Defining user stories and acceptance criteria
+- **Daily Standups:** Progress tracking and blocker resolution
+- **Sprint Reviews:** Demo of completed features
+- **Retrospectives:** Process improvement discussions

+### Documentation
+All sprint documentation, including:
+- Sprint goals and planning
+- Task breakdowns and assignments
+- Progress tracking
+- Review notes and demos
+- Retrospective outcomes

+Can be found in: `docs/sprint-logs/Sprint-X.md` (where X is the sprint number)

 ## Repository Structure

 This repository is organized to clearly separate concerns, separating documentation, source code, notebooks, and orchestration logic.